OrangeAnalyticsAI/BrightLambswww/DEPLOYMENT.md

-# Deployment Guide for Business Analysis Academy
+# Deployment Guide for Bright Lambs

 This guide explains how to deploy the Business Analysis Academy application using Docker and Render, with support for multiple environments (development and production).